samm-git/jvpn/README.md

 jvpn
 ====
-Connect to Juniper Junos Pulse / Pulse Secure VPN on the command line without Java
+Connect to Juniper Junos Pulse / Pulse Secure VPN (including Duo support) on the command line without Java

 ## Features
  * Works *without Java* on both x86 and x86_64 hosts
  * Emulates web browser to get authentication data
+ * Supports Duo push two-factor authentication
  * Automatically starts juniper client and passes data to it using TCP socket connection.
  * Able to download Linux client from the VPN server without browser or